-The proposed expansion of the REA will remove approximately 70 hectares of water catchment area.
+The proposed expansion of the REA will remove approximately 69 hectares of water catchment area, which represents approximately 0.5% of the catchment area of the Bargo River at its confluence with the Nepean River.
 Drainage from the REA is collected in a series of perimeter drains and sediment dams.
 Water in these areas is diverted to the pit top area for reuse in the pit top recycled water supply.
 Recycled water is also sourced from runoff from the pit top catchments (including the REA) and water recovered from the underground mining operations.